Running the CSM Software with Docker

 • Docker is installed on your machine: Download here: https://docs.docker.com/get-docker/

-Using Docker involves three key concepts:
+Using Docker involves three key concepts that ensure consistency across different machines:

 1. Image - a preconfigured template with everything needed to run the CSM software.